dgraph-io/dgraph-docs/docusaurus-docs/docs/installation/dgraph-architecture.md

 ### Replication and Consistency

 Dgraph uses **Raft consensus** for replication.
-Both Zero and Alpha nodes form Raft consensus groups:

-- **Raft Groups**: Nodes of the same type (all Zeros or all Alphas in a group) form a Raft group
+A Dgraph cluster is divided into Raft groups: Zero nodes form group 0, and each Alpha shard is a subsequent numbered group (group 1, group 2, etc.).
+Nodes of the same type (all Zeros or all Alphas in a group) form a Raft group.

+**Raft Consensus:**
-- **Leader Election**: Each Raft group elects a single leader among its peers
+- Each Raft group elects a single leader among its peers
-- **Followers**: Non-leader nodes in a group are called followers
+- Non-leader nodes are followers
-- **Automatic Failover**: If the leader becomes unavailable (network partition, machine shutdown), the group automatically elects a new leader to continue operations
+- If the leader becomes unavailable, the group automatically elects a new leader
-- **Replication**: Each Alpha group uses Raft consensus for replication
-- The `--replicas` flag on Zero controls replication factor per group
 - Writes require majority (quorum) acknowledgment
 - Linearizable reads and writes
 - Snapshot isolation for transactions

 **Replica Configuration:**

-The `--replicas` flag determines how many nodes serve the same group:
+The `--replicas` flag on Zero controls how many nodes serve each Alpha group.
+Use odd numbers (1, 3, 5) to maintain proper quorum:

 - `--replicas=1`: No replication (single node per group)
 - `--replicas=3`: 3 nodes per group, tolerates 1 node failure (recommended)
 - `--replicas=5`: 5 nodes per group, tolerates 2 node failures

 :::tip
-Always use odd numbers for replicas (1, 3, 5) to maintain proper quorum.
-Even numbers (2, 4) don't provide additional fault tolerance.
+If the number of replicas in a Raft group is **2N + 1**, up to **N** nodes can go offline without any impact on reads or writes.
+With 3 replicas, 1 can fail; with 5 replicas, 2 can fail.
 :::

+**HA Setup:**

+**Zero nodes:** Deploy 3 Zero nodes for fault tolerance.
+Assign a unique integer ID to each using `--raft idx`, and pass the address of any healthy Zero instance using `--peer`.

+**Alpha nodes:** Set `--replicas=3` on Zero.
+You can run as many Alpha nodes as needed.
+Manually set `--raft idx` or leave it empty for Zero to auto-assign an ID (persists in write-ahead log).
+New Alpha nodes automatically detect each other via Zero.
+If you don't have a proxy or load balancer for Zero, provide Zero addresses with `--zero=zero1,zero2,zero3`.

+Zero first attempts to replicate existing groups by assigning new Alphas to the same group.
+After a group reaches the `--replicas` count, Zero creates new groups.
+Ensure the number of Alpha nodes is a multiple of the replication setting (e.g., 3, 6, or 9 Alphas with `--replicas=3`).

 ## Scaling Strategies